typelevel/typelevel.github.com/_posts/2015-07-13-type-members-parameters.md

 to the intersection and refinement of types in Scala.
 This type means "an instance of the trait `MList`, with a type member named `A` set to `T0`".
-This type member `A` could come from another trait mixed with `Mlist` or an inline subclass.
+This type member `A` could come from another trait mixed with `MList` or an inline subclass.
 Whether such a thing is impossible to instantiate -- due to `sealed`, `final`, or anything else -- is also irrelevant; types with no values are meaningful and useful in both Java and Scala.